webmakaka/Spring-Microservices-in-Action-Second-Edition/chapter08/Readme.md

 ### Introduction

-Welcome to Spring Microservices in Action, Chapter 8.
 Chapter 8 introduces the concept of a API gateway.
 API gateways are using to enforce consistent policies and actions on all service calls.
 With this chapter we are going to introduce Spring Cloud Gateway.

 1. A Spring Cloud Config server that is deployed as Docker container and can manage a services configuration information using a file system/ classpath or GitHub-based repository.
 2. A Eureka server running as a Spring-Cloud based service.
 This service will allow multiple service instances to register with it.
 Clients that need to call a service will use Eureka to lookup the physical location of the target service.